zjacky0409/zjacky0409/README.md

 - 👋 Hi, I’m @zjacky0409.
+- I an a HongKonger.
 - I am a Computer Science Student in CUHK
 - 👀 I’m interested in Gym, Basketball and Developing different softwares.
 - I am enthusiastic about learning new techniques.
-- 🌱 I’m currently learning Flutter,
+- I’m currently learning Flutter.

 <!---
 zjacky0409/zjacky0409 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.